Neotys-Labs/neoload-cli/README.md

  - Sorry AWS CodeBuild, haven't seen any F100 clients using the pform
  - CircleCI, TBD when [@punkdata](https://www.linkedin.com/in/punkdata/) gets back to [@paulsbruce](https://www.linkedin.com/in/paulsbruce/) :)

+NB: When chaining commands, the return code of the whole command is the return code of the **last command**.
+That's why you should not chain the two commands "run" and "test-results junitsla".

 ## Packaging the CLI with Build Agents
 Many of the above CI examples include a step to explicitly install the NeoLoad CLI as part of the build steps.
 However, if you want the CLI baked into some build agent directly so that it